vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtHealthNonSOS.md

 Publish-NsxtHealthNonSOS -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains -outputJson [report_path]
 ```

-This example checks NSX health outside the SOS Utility for all workload domains across the VMware Cloud Foundation instance and
+This example checks NSX health outside the SoS Utility for all workload domains across the VMware Cloud Foundation instance and
 and saves it as JSON under [report_path] with filename `<timestamp>-nsxtcombinedhealthnonsos-status.json`

 ## Parameters